 Ensure that an administrative account is created as soon as the SIMP system has been properly configured.
 Administrative accounts should belong to the administrators LDAP group (gidNumber 700).
-Members of this LDAP group can utilize sudo sudosh for privilege escalation.
+By default, Members of this group can directly access a privileged shell via sudo su -.